-When the School determines a student has violated a major school rule or accumulated an unsatisfactory number of lesser infractions, the dean of students will meet with the student and gather sufficient information to determine whether the incident will be referred to the Webb School of California Honor Committee or Vivian Webb School Honor Cabinet or referred to administration.
-The associate head of schools has the discretion to waive a meeting of the Honor Cabinet/Committee in favor of an administrative decision.
+When the schools determine a student has violated a major school rule or accumulated an unsatisfactory number of lesser infractions, the dean of students will meet with the student and gather sufficient information to determine whether the incident will be referred to the Webb School of California Honor Committee or Vivian Webb School Honor Cabinet or referred to administration.
+The assistant head of schools has the discretion to waive a meeting of the Honor Cabinet/ Committee in favor of an administrative decision.
 Parents or legal guardians will always be notified of major disciplinary situations.

 Honor Cabinet/Committee Recommendation.
 When an incident is referred to the Honor Cabinet/Committee, the dean of students will notify the faculty advisor and the offending student of the meeting day and time.
-Before the meeting, the dean of students presents a report to the Honor Cabinet/Committee that details the violations of major school rules in question, the facts of the incident, and any response provided by the student prior to the meeting.
+The dean of students presents a report to the Honor Cabinet/ Committee that details the violations of major school rules in question, the facts of the incident, and any response provided by the student prior to the meeting.
 During the disciplinary meeting, the student is accompanied by the student's advisor or faculty advocate to present the details of the incident and respond to questions from the Honor Cabinet/Committee.
-Students and faculty advisors from both the Honor Committee and Cabinet may be present at a student's meeting.
-After all the information has been gathered, the Honor Cabinet/ Committee deliberates and makes a recommendation that is presented to the dean of students, assistant head of schools, and head of schools.
-The head of schools and assistant head of schools make the final decision. choosing to accept, revise, or reject the recommendation.
+Students and faculty advisors from both the Honor

+Committee and Cabinet may be present and involved at a student's meeting.
+After all the information has been gathered, the Honor Cabinet/Committee deliberates and makes a recommendation that is presented to the dean of students, assistant head of schools, and head of schools.
+The head of schools and assistant head of schools make the final decision, choosing to accept, revise, or reject the recommendation.

 Administrative Decision.
-When an incident is referred for an administrative decision, the dean of students and associate head of schools or designee will meet with the student in lieu of the Honor Cabinet/Committee.
+When an incident is referred for an administrative decision, the dean of students and assistant head of schools or designee will meet with the student in lieu of the Honor Cabinet/Committee.
 The student may bring in a faculty advisor or parent.
-This meeting serves as an opportunity for the student to discuss the incident with the dean of students and associate head of schools, to reflect on the incident and share any information the student wants the administration to consider in order to fully understand the student's actions.
-Given the potential for students to be off campus during the 2020-2021 academic year due to the COVID-19 pandemic, if the school determines to waive a meeting of the Honor Cabinet/Committee in favor of an administrative decision, it may also determine an alternative process is needed.
-In lieu of an in-person meeting with the dean of students and associate head of schools, students may be asked to write a short statement to be shared with the relevant administrative team.
-This statement serves as an opportunity for reflection on the incident and to share any information with the administration to consider in order to fully understand the incident.
-Students may consult with their advisor as they compose their statement.
-After all the information has been gathered, the dean of students and associate head of schools deliberate and make a recommendation to the head of schools.
+This meeting serves as an opportunity for the student to discuss the incident with the dean of students and assistant head of schools, to reflect on the incident and share any information the student wants the administration to consider in order to fully understand the student's actions.
+After all the information has been gathered, the dean of students and assistant head of schools deliberate and make a recommendation to the head of schools.
 The head of schools makes the final decision, choosing to accept, revise, or reject the recommendation.

 Probation.
-A student may be placed on disciplinary probation.
+As part of a disciplinary response, students may be placed on disciplinary probation.
 During the probationary period, students have the opportunity to prove by actions and attitude that they intend to become a contributing member of the community.
 Far more than a mild warning, probation means that a student has been given one more chance to succeed and that any further offense of a serious nature will usually result in separation from the schools.
 Any student on probation:

-- Must step down from major leadership positions: Honor Cabinet/ Committee, Dormitory Council, Student Government, International Student Liaison or Peer Advisor (PA).
+- 1. Must step down from major leadership positions: Honor Cabinet/Committee, Dormitory Council, Student Government, International Student Liaison or Peer Advisor (PA).
 Other leadership positions may be revoked depending on the situation. - 2.
 May not seek a major leadership position within the Honor Cabinet/Committee (HC), Dormitory Council, Student Government, International Student Liaison or Peer Advisors (PA). - 3.
 May lose the privilege of selecting their room for the following year.
 If a student is a senior, they may lose senior privileges. - 4.
-Additionally, response to minor rule violations and access to school trips is left to the discretion of the deans.
-Overnight trips in particular must be approved by the deans.
+Additionally, response to minor rule violations and access to school trips is left to the discretion of the dean of students.
+Overnight trips in particular must be approved by the dean of students.